juanelas/bigint-crypto-utils/README.md

 </dd>
 <dt><a href="#randBits">randBits(bitLength, [forceLength])</a> ⇒ <code>Promise.&lt;(Buffer|Uint8Array)&gt;</code></dt>
 <dd><p>Secure random bits for both node and browsers.
 Node version uses crypto.randomFill() and browser one self.crypto.getRandomValues()</p>
+<p>Since version 3.0.0 this is an async function and a new randBitsSync function has been added.
+If you are migrating from version 2 call randBitsSync instead.</p>
 </dd>
 <dt><a href="#randBitsSync">randBitsSync(bitLength, [forceLength])</a> ⇒ <code>Buffer</code> | <code>Uint8Array</code></dt>
 <dd><p>Secure random bits for both node and browsers.
 Node version uses crypto.randomFill() and browser one self.crypto.getRandomValues()</p>